Lille's Historical Buildings Tour, Lille

 1) Lille Cathedral (must see)

 The miraculous statue of the Virgin Mary of the Trellis made its home in the Collegiate Church of Saint Peter from the 13th century until 1792.
 The gilded iron trellis wrapped around the statue was lost in the upheavals of the French Revolution.
-The statue was recovered and placed in the church of St Catherine, its iron trellis replaced with a wooden one.
+The statue was recovered and placed in the church of Saint Catherine, its iron trellis replaced with a wooden one.

 In 1853 Charles-Kolb Bernard and his cousin formed a commission to build a fabulous new church in honor of Our Lady of the Treille.
 Land in the center of Lille was set aside for the construction.
 The 13th century Gothic styles shown by the cathedrals in Reims, Amiens and Chartres were pressed on the architects and builders.